Serco: Transport

 In London, Serco has operated the London Cycle Hire Scheme for Transport for London since it was first introduced in 2010.
 During December 2022, Serco signed a three-year contract extension valued at £50 million to continue maintaining and distributing the bikes, including the newly introduced e-Bikes.

 Serco has operated a number of train operating companies.
 It has a 50% shareholding in Serco-Abellio that has a concession to operate the Merseyrail franchise in Liverpool until 2028, and previously operated the Northern Rail franchise from December 2004 until March 2016.
 Between April 2015 and June 2023, Serco operated the Caledonian Sleeper between London and Scotland; the contract was terminated early after Serco's request to rebase the loss making contract was deemed by Transport Scotland to not offer value.

 In 1997, Serco purchased the Railtest business as part of the privatisation of British Rail.
 Included in the sale was a management contract for the Old Dalby Test Track.
 Between 1997 and 2004, Serco operated the National Rail Enquiry Service under contract to the Association of Train Operating Companies.
 It maintains Network Rail's fleet of infrastructure and maintenance trains at the Railway Technical Centre.

 In Scotland, Serco has operated the NorthLink Ferries ferry service since July 2012.
 In September 2018, the firm commenced operating a bicycle-sharing system under contract to Transport for Edinburgh; these scheme was closed during September 2021.

 Serco's Home Affairs division operates speed camera systems throughout the UK and, until November 2013, designed, wrote and tested the software that controls the matrix message signs, signals, emergency roadside telephones (SOS) and traffic monitoring on England's motorway network including, until 2011, the National Traffic Control Centre.

 Starting in 1997, Serco operated the London's Docklands Light Railway (DLR) under franchise.
 In November 2005, TfL announced that Serco had retained the DLR franchise for seven years from May 2006; this contract was extended until September 2014 in January 2013.
-However, in July 2014, the DLR franchise was awarded to KeolisAmey Docklands Limited, thus Serco handed over operations on 7 December 2014.
+However, in July 2014, the DLR franchise was awarded to KeolisAmey, thus Serco handed over operations on 7 December 2014.

 Serco operated Scatsta Airport in Shetland until its closure in 2020.
 During June 2010, Serco signed a £4 million contract to operate all air traffic control services for Coventry Airport.